matheusvdl/matheusvdL/README.md

 Extensive experience in microfrontend and monolithic architectures, CI/CD configuration, and pipeline management.
 Focused on optimization and performance improvement.

-Enthusiast of Systems Design, DevOps, and Product.
+Enthusiast of System Design, DevOps and Product.
 <br />

 - Developer at [jazida.com](https://jazida.com/)